<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Conclusion

-Understanding how your body responds to food and activity helps you plan better, feel better, and enjoy both meals and movement without discomfort.
+Understanding how your body responds to a workout after lunch and activity helps you plan better, feel better, and enjoy both meals and movement without discomfort.
 With the right approach, you can balance exercise and digestion in a way that supports your long-term energy, fitness, and well-being.

 The views expressed are that of the expert alone.